-Check the I agree box to provide the required certifications and assurances.
+Check the "I agree" box to provide the required certifications and assurances.
+This field is required.

 The list of NIH and other PHS agencies Assurances, Certifications, and other Policies is found in Part III, Policies, Assurances, Definitions, and Other Information.